xemle/home-gallery/README.md

 low powered devices such as the SoC Raspberry PI and all preview images are send to this public API by default.
 No images or privacy data are kept.

 The API can be configured and ran also locally or as Docker container.
-See `api-service` package for further information.
+See [installation](https://docs.home-gallery.org/api-) section for usage.

 ## Customized Environments